Trump Releases New Supreme Court Pick, Prepares To Lock In The Federal Judiciary For Decades

 There are currently three Supreme Court justices over the age of 79.
 Two of those Supreme Court justices are liberal (Stephen Breyer is 79 and Ruth Bader-Ginsberg is 84) and one of them (Anthony Kennedy is 81) is a conservative who sometimes sides with liberals, most recently with gay marriage.

 Although none of the older Supreme Court justices have indicated they are stepping down, it seems as though Donald Trump is getting primed and ready to replace any of the three most likely candidates by releasing his list of five prospective picks.
-Trump’s list includes Amy Coney Barrett, Kevin Newsom, Brett Kavanaugh, Britt Grant and Patrick Wyrick.
+Trump’s list includes Amy Coney Barrett, Kevin Newsom, Brett Kavanaugh, Britt Grant, and Patrick Wyrick.

 Trump adds five conservatives to list of possible Supreme Court picks https://t.co/UJQyYgfFcc pic.twitter.com/qJ93ExmadF